Nicholas-Gilman.jpg

 Bhel Puri is a chaat, an umbrella term for a wide range of street foods that usually feature some kind of fried or puffed dough or grain (in this case rice) topped with various ingredients such as tamarind, sweetened yogurt and herbs to create a balanced mélange of spicy, tangy, salty and sweet.
 Bhel Puri vendors, ubiquitous in Bombay typically carry their wares strapped to their bodies or sell from simple pushcarts.
 Maza’s version, meant to be shared, is perfectly balanced texturally and flavor-wise.

-The Kathi Roll, India’s version of the burrito, is to Calcutta denizens what the take-away pizza slice is to New Yorkers - that is, beloved and revered.
+The Frankie Roll (AKA Kathi Roll), India’s version of the burrito, is to Calcutta denizens what the take-away pizza slice is to New Yorkers - that is, beloved and revered.
 Here it consists of a Malabar paratha - a rich, flaky flatbread, rolled around gently spiced chicken and egg, served with a tangy cilantro/mint dipping sauce and pickled onions.

 French-leaning dishes include Pâté, simply stated as such.
 It is a fairly traditional French pâté de campagne, here acknowledging the matrimony of the chefs and the influence of the French community of Pondicherry by the inclusion of the aromatic chutney with which it is served.